 Gator will prompt you to provide the main details for the page, such as its name, URL, and if it will go under another page in the menu (its Parent page).
 Once your page is created, you can use the editing tools you’re now familiar with to customize it as needed.

 Customize your site as much as you desire.
 As you work on each page, try to keep your target audience top of mind.
 Think about what questions they’d be most likely to have as they browse, and what information they’d find the most important.
 Make a point to center their needs in your design.

 6. Launch Your New Website

-Once you’re satisfied with how your site looks and functions it’s time for your launch!
-The last thing you want to do before you start sharing your site with the world is double-check everything.
+Once you’re satisfied with how your site looks and functions it’s time to launch!
+The last step to take before sharing your site with the world is to double-check everything.

-It’s common to have links that don’t work, typos, and even pages that don’t quite look right.
-Go through every page on your site with a fine-toothed comb.
-Even though you’re probably excited to start showing off your new website you’ll want to create a good impression in the eyes of your visitors.
+Look over every page on your site with a fine-tooth comb.
+Even though you’re probably excited to start showing off your new website, you want to create a good impression in the eyes of your visitors.

 Once you think you’re finished, go through this checklist to review everything on your website one last time before launching it to the public.
 Better to take a little extra time to be careful, than risk launching something that makes you look sloppy.